min yeshara feldman

 research interests

-intuitive theories about social institutions and institutional objects.
+representations and attitudes towards social institutions and institutional objects.

-intuitive theories about moral rules and social contracts.
+moral rules and social contracts and obligations.

 intuitive theories about magic, physics, & fiction.